defuncart/blog/_posts/tech/2018/2018-01-11-game-in-a-week-idle-capitalist.md

 * Locailzation implemented throughout.
 * Optimized assets (Sprite Packer).
 * iOS Launch Screen.
-* A complete write-up of the game design can be found in [GameDesignDocumentation.pdf](https://github.com/defuncart/game-in-a-week/blob/master/IdleCapitalist/GameDesignDocumentation.pdf).
+* A complete write-up of the game design can be found in [GameDesignDocument.pdf](https://github.com/defuncart/game-in-a-week/blob/master/IdleCapitalist/GameDesignDocument.pdf).

 ## Play Online

-The game can be played in the browser below:
+The game can be played in the browser [here](http://defuncart.github.io/game-in-a-week/IdleCapitalist/).

-<iframe frameborder="0" src="https://itch.io/embed-upload/728620?color=808285" allowfullscreen="no" width="384" height="532"></iframe>
-<p></p>

 ## Conclusion